9 Most Common Central Heating Pump Problems [And Pump Fixes]

 - Faulty PCBs (the circuit board on the boiler).

 - The mid position valve is sticking (this can be lubricated with WD40).

-If you have any questions relating to heating pump problems, please leave a comment below and we’ll get back to you.
-And we have another article covering heating and boiler problems here.
+If you have any questions relating to central heating pump problems, please leave a comment below and we’ll get back to you.